alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - People had a fairly event spread of alternative being difficult to not difficult, useful to not useful, accurate to inaccurate
     - 1/3 thought the activity was useful
       - “It is hard to think of datasets as a network or hierarchical as I've never thought of it like that before” (from Alternative Dataset Reflections)
-      - More people who were asked to think about their data as text ornetworks expressed difficulty and said they had fewer plans to reshape
+      - More people who were asked to think about their data as text or networks expressed difficulty and said they had fewer plans to reshape
     - Many 'neither agree or disagree' answers

 Categories
 ==========

-## Data abstraction doesn't matter\*... in isolation
-\* (TODO: A-3's insight)
+## The visualization community identifies data abstractions for its own transferability needs, but the process of identifying an abstraction is an intervention with far-reaching effects
+Collaborations with data workers beyond the visualization research community stand to benefit---and can be harmed---by the way that we introduce, articulate, and explore data abstractions

 Codes:
+  - INTUITION_ABOUT_NETWORKS
+  - INTUITION_ABOUT_GROUPS
   - HARD_TO_ISOLATE_DESIGN_FROM_OTHER_CONCERNS
   - DOESNT_COUNT_AS_DATA
   - FOREIGN_TERMINOLOGY
   - HARD_TO_ISOLATE_FROM_SOFTWARE_ABSTRACTIONS
   - SCOPE_CREEP_FEARS

-## Latent data abstractions\* are very common
+## Latent data abstractions are very common
-\* Definition: A meaningful, useful abstraction of the data is possible yet not fully communicated, or even thought out
+Definition: A meaningful, useful abstraction of the data is possible yet not fully communicated, or even thought out

 Codes:
   - MANY_VERY_INACCURATE_RESPONSES